gorakhargosh/watchdog/README.rst

 Python API and shell utilities to monitor file system events.

-    ⚠️ This is a branch where Python 2.7 support is being kept.
+    ⚠️ This is a branch where Python 2.7 and 3.5 support is being kept.

     It is in maintenance mode and follows the 0.10.x versioning.

-Works on Python 2.7 and 3.4+.
+Works on Python 2.7, 3.4 and 3.5.

-If you want to use an old version of Python, you should stick with watchdog < 0.10.0.
+If you want to use Python 2.6, you should stick with watchdog < 0.10.0.

-If you want to use a Python 3 only version with up-to-date patches, you should go with watchdog from the master branch.
+If you want to use Python 3.6 and newer versions with up-to-date patches, you should go with watchdog >= 1.0.0.

 Example API Usage
 -----------------